Start and Pause CSS Animation

 }

 The big difference here is that we’ve thrown in some extra keyframes.
-All this means is that at 0% of the animation cycle the opacity will be 0, at 50% or halfway through it’ll be 1 and then at 100% of the animation cycle it’ll be back at 0 opacity.
+All this means is that at 0% of the animation cycle, the opacity is set to “0,” meaning it’s fully transparent.
+Then, at 50% (or halfway through the animation), the opacity will be “1,” or fully opaque.
+Then, at 100% of the animation cycle, the animation is set to “0” opacity again.

-We call it exactly the same was as we did for the rotation:
+We call our animation exactly the same way as we did for the rotation:

 .fade {